 My work began with traditional media and materials, but has evolved into an engagement with computer-rendered abstractions.
 Modeling my animations on the allegorical paintings of Casper David Fredrich, I discovered that his aspiration to explore the nature of physical and metaphysical limits mirrored a fundamental aspect of Chinese Traditional Landscape Painting.
 Extending out from the pictorial, my installation work engages in a metaphoric relationship with physical perception, by which the sublime is framed and the viewer is invited to enter into a liminal interior within a digitally constructed realm.

-I consider artists like James Turrell, Ryoji ikeda, and Christo and Jeanne-Claude as constellations in extending my exploration.
-As technology has enabled experiences of both awe and terror, I see the Techno-Sublime as the contemporary exploration of the quest towards the sublime.
-Computer simulation technology is used in my work to achieve both familiar and unknown reality, where conditions in which what is real and what is fiction are blended into a hyperreality.
+I consider artists like James Turrell, Ryoji Ikeda, Gordon Matta-Clark, and Christo and Jeanne-Claude as luminary guides whose art has inspired my own exploration.
+As technology has enabled new experiences of both awe and terror, I see the emerging form of Techno-Sublime as a contemporary link to a longstanding artistic quest.
+The computer simulation technology used in my work allows me to realize both familiar and virtually unknown realities conditions in which what is real and what is unreal blend into a hyper-reality.